AsapZulu1/CTF-writeups/RITSEC-CTF-2021/FORENSICS/Inception CTF: Dream 3/Challenge and writeup.md

 # Challenge

-Note: This challenge builds on Inception CTF: Dream 2.
+Note: This challenge builds on [Inception CTF: Dream 2](https://github.com/AsapZulu1/CTF-writeups/blob/main/RITSEC-CTF-2021/FORENSICS/Inception%20CTF:%20Dream%202/Challenge%20and%20writeup.md).

 While the first two steps were easy it’s all hard from here on out, ThePointMan is the most crucial role of the mission he has to be presentable but without giving away our intentions.
 Use Alternate Dream State to find the flag before the kick.

 # Solution

-TheHotel.7z opened with the password genereted in [Inception CTF: Dream 3] () contained the following files:
+TheHotel.7z opened with the password genereted in [Inception CTF: Dream 2](https://github.com/AsapZulu1/CTF-writeups/blob/main/RITSEC-CTF-2021/FORENSICS/Inception%20CTF:%20Dream%202/Challenge%20and%20writeup.md) contained the following files:
 * SnowFortress.7z
 * ThePointMan.txt
 * A file with no name

 The file with no name could be opened in a text editor, and contained the following line:
-`You mean, a dream within a dream?
-NTIgNDkgNTQgNTMgNDUgNDMgN2IgNDYgNDAgMjEgMjEgNjkgNmUgNjcgNDUgNmMgNjUgNzYgNDAgNzQgNmYgNzIgN2Q= `
+> You mean, a dream within a dream?
+NTIgNDkgNTQgNTMgNDUgNDMgN2IgNDYgNDAgMjEgMjEgNjkgNmUgNjcgNDUgNmMgNjUgNzYgNDAgNzQgNmYgNzIgN2Q=
+>

 Used the hURL command to decode Base64 first, then HEX:
 <pre><font color="#5EBDAB">┌──(</font><font color="#277FFF"><b>asapzulu㉿kali</b></font><font color="#5EBDAB">)-[</font><b>~</b><font color="#5EBDAB">]</font>